 Beginners’ Night is our Tuesday-evening program designed to help newcomers and old-timers alike find their place in the zendo and the Sangha.
 It is especially helpful for those just starting out in practice, but benefits everyone.

 The night’s three sitting rounds are 25 minutes each, shorter than our other sittings, and feature a chanting service.
-Beginners’ Night is followed by an informal optional Sangha teatime – a great way to get to know RZC Sangha, staff members, and residential trainees.
+Beginners’ Night is followed by an informal optional Sangha teatime for in-person participants – a great way to get to know RZC Sangha, staff members, and residential trainees.

 Dokusan (or Private Instruction) and Group Instruction

 We also offer either dokusan or Private Instruction and Group Instruction at our Beginners’ Nights for anyone wishing to deepen their practice, especially those just starting out.
 Here’s what you can expect:

 - Group Instruction features a question-and-answer session led by a senior student in an informal group setting.